evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_45_e-tron_quattro/_index.md

 ## Performance

-The Audi Q4 45 e-tron quattro has a maximum power of 195KW (265hp).
-The total torque is 425nm.
+The Audi Q4 45 e-tron quattro has a maximum power of 210KW (286hp).
+The total torque is 679nm.
 The 0-100km/h sprint (0-62mph) takes 6,9 seconds.
 The top speed is 180 km/h.

 ## Battery, range, and charging

 The battery has a gross capacity of 82kWh and a net capacity of 76,6kWh, meaning you have a 5,4kWh buffer for protection.
 (6,6%).
+The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 512 to 434 km (318-270 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 15,0kWh/100km for the basic version and 17,6kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.